AGRICULTURAL RESOURCE CONSERVATION SPECIALIST II

 Develop or revise a conservation plan for the cooperator/landowner.

-Prepare and deliver plans that are consistent with District and MDA priorities.
+Prepare and deliver plans that are consistent with District and MDA priorities to meet the goals and requirements of both partners through established progress reporting systems.

-Determine BMP (Best Management Practice) eligibility for Maryland Agricultural Cost Share (MACS) funding and/or co-cost sharing the for abatement of non-point source (NPS) pollution by agricultural sources.
+Determine Best Management Practice (BMP) eligibility for Maryland Agricultural Cost Share (MACS) funding and/or co-cost sharing the for abatement of non-point source (NPS) pollution by agricultural sources including coordination of cost share flat rates, required certifications, inspections, and periodic monitoring throughout the useful maintenance life of the proposed project BMP.

-Inventory and evaluate, for cooperators/landowner, practices to reduce soil erosion and to improve water quality.
+Inventory and evaluate, for cooperators/landowners, practices to reduce soil erosion and to improve water quality by performing site evaluations, gathering field information and resource date to identify needs and resource priorities.

 Education: A Bachelor’s degree from an accredited college or university in natural resources, agriculture or a related field.